Understanding The Rate Cut

 Not really.

-• Rate cuts = more spending → which can increase prices.
+• Rate cuts lead to more spending, which can increase prices.

 • To fight inflation, the Fed usually raises rates to slow spending.